-A6.6.1 About the TC Inspector training This training is similar to the TC training but includes level 2 and level 3 inspection material.
+A6.6.1 About the TC Inspector training

+This training is similar to the TC training but includes level 2 and level 3 inspection material.

 This training is delivered by selected trainers and may include a regional network induction for the region where the workshop is being held.

 Prior to carrying out inspections in any region, the TC Inspector must receive that RCA's level 2 and 3 network induction.

 There is no prerequisite for this level of training.

-This qualification enables the holder, once briefed by the STMS, to: • set up, maintain, alter and re emove level LV and level 1 TTM worksites • undertake inspections that a level 3 roads • undertake inspections that are totally outside the edgeline of level 2 and • undertake inspections on the lane of level 2 roads with permanent speed under 65km/h.
+This qualification enables the holder, once briefed by the STMS, to:

+- set up, maintain, alter and remove level LV and level 1 TTM worksites - undertake inspections that are totally outside the edgeline of level 2 and level 3 roads - undertake inspections on the lane of level 2 roads with permanent speed under 65km/h.
 For this activity, the onsite control must be by an STMS L2/3, or an STMS-NP or a TC Inspector.

-This special qualification is desi igned for: Type of person Examples Ç (eg 4 or less occasions per annum) Planners/property staff required to make confirmatory site or location inspections on level 2 or level 3 roads over the course of one year A traffic count from a safe location, or a visual inspection of an asset such as a sign or a barrier system Staff who are regularly involved in the installation of TTM closures on level 2 and level 3 roads, which may include inspecting or carrying out non- invasive work, are not eligible for the TC Inspector and must hold the level 2/3 STMS or STMS-NP qualification.
-Examples of staff involved in activities that will not be eligible are: contract manager for level 2/3 project litter collectiongardening sign or other device cleaning.
-A6.6.2 Type of course This is a one-day workshop with assessments.
+This special qualification is designed for:

+Type of person Examples Person who might be infrequently (eg 4 or less occasions per annum) required to carry out inspections on the live lane of level 2 roads Planners/property staff required to make confirmatory site or location inspections on level 2 or level 3 roads over the course of one year Students or casual workers employed to carry out a study A traffic count from a safe location, or a visual inspection of an asset such as a sign or a barrier system

+Staff who are regularly involved in the installation of TTM closures on level 2 and level 3 roads, which may include inspecting or carrying out non-invasive work, are not eligible for the TC Inspector and must hold the level 2/3 STMS or STMS-NP qualification.

+Examples of staff involved in activities that will not be eligible are:

+- contract manager for level 2/3 project

+- litter collection

+- gardening

+- sign or other device cleaning.

+This is a one-day workshop with assessments.
 Attendees must achieve a 60 percent pass of the assessments to gain the qualification.

 Those who pass the course can apply through their trainers to receive a certificate of achievement and a warrant card that will be issued by the NZTA.

 Those who take charge of a worksite in the absence of the STMS must be certified and registered on the NZTA's TTM database.